Faisalsouz/bankruptcy/data/compustat/README.md

 ## Compustat Raw Data

 ### chunk_1.rtf
-The file includes Compustat raw data for the columns:
+The file includes 175019 rows of Compustat raw data for the columns:
 * gvkey
 * datadate
 * fyear